pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --server general option
 ^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--server/-s`` general option is a string that is the host name or IP address of the WBEM server to which pywbemcli will connect in the format::
+The argument value of the ``--server/-s`` general option is a string that is the host name or IP address of the WBEM server to which pywbemcli will connect in the format::